redhat-developer/odo/docs/website/docs/command-reference/dev.md

 </details>

 :::note
-If you are on macOS, you may not be able to run 2 podman sessions in parallel without defining a custom port mapping or custom address.
+If you are on macOS and using a Cluster platform, you may not be able to run multiple Dev sessions in parallel on address 0.0.0.0 without defining a custom port mapping, or using a different or default address.
-By default, we use 127.0.0.1 address, so if 1 session is already using port 20001, the second session might also end up with port 20001 because macOS seems to think of it as a free port.
-To avoid such situation, you can consider using a custom address or custom port mapping for both the dev sessions.

-But, also note that if you use 0.0.0.0 address for both the dev sessions, it may not give the same problem when running on a cluster.
 For more information, see the following issues:
 1. [Cannot start 2 different Dev sessions on Podman due to conflicting host ports](https://github.com/redhat-developer/odo/issues/6612)
 2. [[MacOS] Cannot run 2 dev sessions simultaneously on cluster](https://github.com/redhat-developer/odo/issues/6744)